 SPRI (Summer Program for Research Interns) and its international arm, the Research Experience Scholars Program (RESP), are exciting programs unique to GSSM.
-For six weeks between their junior and senior years, students conduct research at university or industrial facilities under the mentorship of professional scientists, entrepreneurs or engineers.
+For six weeks between their junior and senior years, students conduct research at university or corporate R&D facilities under the mentorship of professional scientists, entrepreneurs or engineers.
 Most of the students work with their research mentors and Governor's School advisors during the senior year to compile and analyze their research findings, prepare formal research papers, and present their work at a school-sponsored colloquium and at the SC Junior Academy of Science annual meeting.

 Potential Research Fields include: